 |SPDR Gold Shares

-(Note: Multiple symbols are for Admiral/ETF shares.
-Portfolio percentages are as of 12/31/2020.
-Annual returns are for my shares -- generally the less-expensive Admiral or ETF shares.
-Overall return is not necessarily a weighted average of individual returns, because holdings changed during the year.)
+(Note: Portfolio percentages are as of 12/31/2021.
+Overall return is not necessarily a weighted average of individual returns, because holdings changed slightly during the year.)

-Overall, my portfolio is currently allocated 49% in stocks, 41% in bonds, 7% in gold and digital currencies, and 3% in cash, taking into account the actual reported cash holdings in all of my funds.
-(Note, the cash return stated in the table above is approximate.
+Overall, my portfolio is currently allocated about 44% in stocks, 40% in bonds, 14% in gold and digital currencies, and 3% in cash, taking into account the actual reported cash holdings in all of my funds.
+(The cash return stated in the table above is approximate.
 I don’t have a simple way to average my different cash accounts.)

-Of the stocks, 28% is international.
+Of the stocks, 29% is international.
 (Taking into account the actual reported international holdings in all of my funds, not just in those funds labeled “International.”)
-I continue liking a relatively large allocation to international as a diversification away from the U.S.’s potential long-term economic woes, including debt.
+I continue to favor a relatively large allocation to international as a diversification away from the U.S.’s potential long-term economic woes, including debt.

 Purchases and Sales